Create a Space

 - Your username won't be used in the URL for your space, and

-- Your name won't appear anywhere in your space's homepage
+- Your name won't appear anywhere in your space's overview

 Once you leave your team, your personal space will be archived.
 Additionally, the name of your space will be changed to "Unknown user" for your privacy.
 You'll also appear as "Unknown user" in comments and mentions.